5G-MAG/rt-5gms-application-server/README.md

 ```

 The Application Server requires a suitable web proxy server to be installed.
 At present the only web proxy server that
 the Application Server can use is Openresty.
-This means you should install the Openresty package on your distribution,
+This means you should install the Openresty package on your distribution.
-instruction to do so can be found on the [Openresty website](https://openresty.org/en/download.html)
+Instructions on how to do so can be found on the [Openresty website](https://openresty.org/en/download.html)
 for [linux distributions](https://openresty.org/en/linux-packages.html)
 and [Microsoft Windows](https://openresty.org/en/download.html#windows).
 The Openresty version of nginx should also be
 the first version on the system path: